JasonJWilliamsNY/purple_line_dev_doc/step7.rst

 **A. Calculate core matrix**

   1. Click on 'Core matrix' and then click the "run" link.
-Choose a sampling depth and classifier - see comments in the tip below.
-Finally, click ' Submit job'.
+Choose a sampling depth based upon the interactive tool described in Step D, above and classifier - see comments in the tip below.
+Finally, click 'Submit job'.

        .. tip::